chimechallenge/chime6-synchronisation/README.md

 ## Dependencies

-- Python 3.6
+- Python 3.5+
-- Sox.
-(I used v14.4.2.
-No new versions since 2015 so should not be a problem)
+- Sox v14.4.2 (We confirmed that it produces the different result with v14.4.1.
+Please make sure to use v14.4.2, which is the latest version)

 ## Usage

 `./run_all.sh`  The op level script which will

 - correct the audio by calling `correct_audio.sh` once for each of the 20 sessions.
-Currently using qsub.
+Currently using `qsub`.
 - correct the transcripts called `correct_transcript_for_clock_drift.py`

 `correct_audio.sh` processes a single CHiME session in two steps calling